Noiiir/CIS4004Project/README.md

 The database is hosted on a remote server using DigitalOcean.
 Access should be available to all IPs.
 Remote server IP: 138.197.100.112

+## Running the Website

+To run the website make sure to run the `npm start` and the `python manage.py runserver` commands on separate terminals.
+Also note that when running the runserver command you must be in the /CIS4004Project/djangoApp/gameCatalog/ directory.

 ## Features

 - User authentication